Hamburg - Under the Spell of Music

 A summer full of music festivals - Hamburg's heart beats live music

 All those who are into currents outside the mainstream are fully catered for by experimental contemporary music festivals such as the Blurred Edges, the Klub Katarakt or the Greatest Hits.
-Hamburg‘s lively jazz scene gathers in such clubs as the Golem, the Cascadas Bar, the Birdland, and, during the Überjazz Festival, at the Kampnagel.
-The Elbjazz Festival, a large outdoor festival in Hamburg’s port, will resume in 2017 after a one-year break and will be held in part in the Elbphilharmonie Hamburg.
+Hamburg‘s lively jazz scene gathers in such clubs as the Cascadas Bar, the Birdland, and, during the Überjazz Festival, at Kampnagel.
+The Elbjazz Festival is a large outdoor jazz festival in the middle of Hamburg’s port, that also host concerts at the Elbphilharmonie.

 Musical talents in Hamburg

 Hamburg also caters for young talent.
 The State Youth Music College is the biggest music college in Germany and also has for the past few years had its own auditorium, the Miralles Saal, which can be used for professional performances.
 Hamburg’s three professional orchestras and some of the smaller ensembles offer their own education projects, while also maintaining training colleges and sponsorships for school orchestras.
-Music education activities that were formerly offered under the roof of the Laeiszhalle will be relocated to the Elbphilharmonie in January 2017 as part of a comprehensive music education programme that will include concerts for children and families, interactive projects and workshop for all age groups.
-This is also where the »World of Instruments« will be found soon – a project that enables mostly children to experience musical instruments first-hand.
-In the past, this project was located in the Laeiszhalle’s basement, then under the name of »Klingendes Museum«.
 The Hamburg School of Music and Theater (HfMT) play on stage in their own premises and feature e.g. productions by graduates of their opera directing degree programme as well as the annual soloist competition TONALi, which provides a platform for innovative violinists, pianists and cellists under the age of 21.

 Musical hot-spot Hamburg